-Note: This credit may not be more than your monthly tax liability based on 30 cents for each work-hour for which compensation is paid.
+Note: This credit may not be more than your monthly tax liability based on 33 cents for each work-hour for which compensation is paid.

 You cannot claim the excess on line 16.
 However, you may apply excess credits against your supplemental tax accruing in later months.
 The Railroad Retirement Board will furnish you with a quarterly statement identifying the supplemental tax credit accruing to you.
-Attach one copy of the statement to the original of Form CT-1.
+Attach one copy of the statement to Form CT-1.

-If the amount you enter on line 3 differs from that certified by the Railroad Retirement Board, attach an explanation to the original and duplicate copy of the return.
+If the amount you enter on line 3 differs from that certified by the Railroad Retirement Board, attach an explanation to Form CT-1.
 Include in your reconciliation of line 3 adjustments to the supplemental tax credit as certified by the Railroad Retirement Board.